miha-stopar/crypto-notes/proofs1.md

 RSA based one-way homomorphism f is defined as f(x) = x^q mod N, where N = p1 * p2, N is of bit length l; p1, p2 are two different primes; q is prime and q > N; GCD(q, (p1-1)*(p2-1)) = 1.

-We want to have q > N and GCD(q, (p1-1)*(p2-1)) = 1 to f being surjective.
-Also, the second condition is needed to q being a valid RSA exponent.
+We want to have q prime and q > N to f being surjective.
+Also, because GCD(q, (p1-1)*(p2-1)) = 1, q is a valid RSA exponent.
 If f is surjective, it is easy to check whether y is from Im(f) - we just need to check whether gcd(y, N) = 1 (that means whether y is from Z_N\*).

-### Proofs for bit commitments

-TODO: fix

-Honest verifier zero knowledge proof that a commitment contains 0 or 1 value (meaning that in 0 or 1 is hidden in the "envelope") was presented in [12].

-We have a function f(x) = x^q mod N where N = p1 * p2; p1, p2 are primes of bit length l; q is prime; GCD(q, (p1-1)*(p2-1)) = 1.

-Clearly, under the usual RSA assumption, it is difficult to compute the preimage of y for some y from Im(f).

-Later, for a commitment, we will need to be able to prove that y is from Im(f).
-Also, for f we will need a property that it is difficult to find a preimage of y^i for each i < q (given that we have y) - in [12] this property is called q-one-way.
+Homomorphism f has a property that it is difficult to find a preimage of y^i for each i < q (given that we have y) - in [12] this property is called q-one-way.

-How do we prove that y is from Im(f)?
-If q > N, f is surjective (because GCD(q, (p1-1)*(p2-1)) = 1).
-If q < N, a zero-knowledge proof must be provided that y is a q-th power modulo N (this will be done using generalized Schnorr protocol).

 Is it really difficult to compute preimage of y^i for i < q?
 Let's say we can find z such that z^q = y^i (omitting modulo N for brevity).
 We can find a, b such that a*i + b*q = 1 (because i < q and q prime).